Download PDF

 - FDI Inflow:

-Barbados’s economic freedom score is 71.3, making its economy the 28th freest in the 2022 Index.
-Barbados is ranked 4th among 32 countries in the Americas region, and its overall score is above the regional and world averages.
+Barbados’s economic freedom score is 69.8, making its economy the 29th freest in the 2023 Index.
+Its score is 1.5 points worse than last year.
+Barbados is ranked 5th among 32 countries in the Americas region, and its overall score is above the regional and world averages.

 Background

 Barbados transitioned from a parliamentary constitutional monarchy tied to the United Kingdom to become an independent republic in 2021.
-Former Governor-General Dame Sandra Mason was elected to serve as the island nation’s first president.
-Prime Minister Mia Mottley, the country’s first female leader, was elected to a five-year term in 2018 and remains head of government.
-Mottley’s center-left Barbados Labor Party has nearly unanimous control of the legislature.
-Against a backdrop of high public debt and unemployment, Mottley faces the challenge of enacting structural fiscal reforms.
+Following a clean sweep in the January 2022 general election, Prime Minister Mia Mottley is expected to govern unchallenged.
+Her administration has focused on economic recovery, meeting fiscal consolidation, and structural reform set out in new agreements signed with the IMF in September 2022.
 Barbados is a middle-income country with a diversified economy built on tourism and offshore banking and has one of the Caribbean’s highest incomes per capita.
 Tourism has rebounded, but Barbados still faces challenges to medium-term growth.

 Rule of Law